- What is the mission of the OCI?

-- Why are all of these companies coming together?
+- Why have all of these companies come together?

 - How does this benefit users?

 - What are the drivers for this container specification